Where is the library located and how do I get there?

 ILL Services are available to faculty, staff, and currently enrolled students.
-Limited privileges are also provided to patrons with a current ASU library user card.
+Limited privileges are also provided to patrons with a current Athens State library user card.
 Community patrons are assessed a small fee for the use of ILL services.

 ILL request forms are available at the reference desk and electronically from the Library web page.
-Please verify that the material is not available at ASU by checking the online catalog and the periodical holdings before placing an ILL request.
+Please verify that the material is not available at Athens State by checking the online catalog and the periodical holdings before placing an ILL request.

 Requests are limited to eight items per student per semester.
 It normally requires one to two weeks to receive materials from Alabama libraries.
 Some arrive more quickly, while articles of 20 pages or less can sometimes be faxed.
 Please notify the ILL office immediately if the material is no longer needed so that the request may be canceled.

 Can I check books out of the library if I take classes on-line or at a university site?